SAP-archive/teched2020-CX260/exercises/exercise-6/README.md

 ## Exercise 6.2 Implement component logic

 We can now implement our component logic.
 We delegate most of the logic to the `ProductComparisonService`.
-The implementation of this service can be found source, given that's a fair amount of code, we're not going over it line by line.
+The implementation of this service can be found [in the sample].
+Given that's a fair amount of code, we're not going over it line by line.
 We've however added some inline documentation for you to understand what's going on.

 Let's leverage the `ProductComparisonService` in the new header component.
 We bring in the selected products to the header component and reuse the toggle method that we've added in exercise 3.1.